Patrick Beverley: Los Angeles Clippers (2017–2021)

 On June 28, 2017, the Los Angeles Clippers acquired Beverley, Sam Dekker, Montrezl Harrell, Darrun Hilliard, DeAndre Liggins, Lou Williams, Kyle Wiltjer and a 2018 first-round pick from the Houston Rockets in exchange for Chris Paul.
 In his debut for the Clippers in their season opener on October 19, 2017, Beverley scored 10 points in a 108–92 win over the Los Angeles Lakers.
-After dealing with right knee soreness throughout the preseason, Beverley missed five games in mid-November with a similar sore right knee.
+After dealing with right knee soreness throughout the preseason, Beverley missed five games in mid-November with a sore right knee.
 On November 22, 2017, he was ruled out for the rest of the season after undergoing an arthroscopic lateral meniscus repair, and a microfracture procedure, on his right knee.

-On January 27, 2019, Beverley had 16 points, 10 rebounds and eight assists in a 122–108 win over the Sacramento Kings.
-In the first round of the playoffs against the Golden State Warriors, Beverley had two 14-rebound efforts.
+On January 27, 2019, Beverley had 16 points, 10 rebounds, and eight assists in a 122–108 win over the Sacramento Kings.
+In the first round of the playoffs against the Golden State Warriors, he had two 14-rebound efforts.

 On July 12, 2019, Beverley re-signed with the Clippers to a three-year deal.

 On July 3, 2021, Beverley was suspended for one game for pushing Chris Paul during Game 6 of the Western Conference Finals of the playoffs against the Phoenix Suns.
 The Clippers lost the game, ending their season.
 Beverley's suspension made him the first player to be suspended for the first game of the following season since Andrew Bynum in the 2011 NBA playoffs for shoving and elbowing J. J. Barea during the Los Angeles Lakers' four-game sweep by the eventual NBA champions, the Dallas Mavericks.